kasmaslrn/buy_the_dip/README.md

-# Project Overview: Backtesting a "Buy the Dip" Strategy
+# Backtesting a "Buy the Dip" Strategy

 This project focuses on backtesting a "Buy the Dip" trading strategy across multiple financial indices.
 The goal is to assess how this strategy performs compared to a benchmark over a specified time period.